code-not-found/code-not-found.github.io/_posts/grpc-java/2018-05-15-grpc-java-example.md

 }
 {% endhighlight %}

-Run the above test case by opening a command prompt in the projects root folder and executing following Maven command:
+Run the above test case.
+Open a command prompt in the projects root folder and execute following Maven command:

 {% highlight plaintext %}
 mvn test